It took 16 hours to read Trump's 940-page, foot-high bill aloud. Now the long debate begins

 One is the full reading of the bill text, which has been done in past situations.
 Sen. Ron Johnson, R-Wis., forced a 2021 reading of a COVID relief package.

-Other strategies the Democrats plan to use include using their full 10 hours of available debate time expected to launch later Sunday.
+Democrats also intend to use their full 10 hours of available debate time, now underway.

 A roll call full of drama